Gilbert Livingston (1690–1746): Descendants

-Through his son Henry, he was a grandfather of prominent legislator Gilbert Livingston, the Rev. John Henry Livingston (who served as 4th President of Rutgers University and was father of New York State Senator Henry A. Livingston), and the soldier and poet Henry Livingston Jr. (the uncredited author of the poem A Visit from St. Nicholas).
+Through his son Henry, he was a grandfather of prominent legislator Gilbert Livingston, the Rev. John Henry Livingston (who served as 4th President of Rutgers University and was father of New York State Senator Henry A. Livingston), and the soldier and poet Henry Livingston Jr. (sometimes claimed to be the uncredited author of the poem A Visit from St. Nicholas).

 Through his daughter Joanna, he was a grandfather of Brig.-Gen. and U.S. Representative Philip Van Cortlandt (1749–1831); Catherine Van Cortlandt (1751–1829) (wife of Abraham Van Wyck); Cornelia Van Cortlandt (1753–1847) (wife of Gerard G. Beekman, Jr.); Gilbert Livingston Van Cortlandt (1757–1786); Pierre Van Cortlandt Jr. (1762–1848), and Anne de Peyster Van Cortlandt (wife of Albany mayor Philip S. Van Rensselaer).

 Through his youngest daughter Peggy, he was a grandfather of Judith Stuyvesant (1765–1844) (wife of Benjamin Winthrop; grandparents of U.S. Representative John Winthrop Chanler); Cornelia Stuyvesant (1768–1825) (wife of Speaker of the New York State Assembly Dirck Ten Broeck); Nicholas William Stuyvesant (1769–1833); Elizabeth Stuyvesant (1775–1854) (wife of Adjutant General of New York Nicholas Fish); and Peter Gerard Stuyvesant (1778–1847).